benjann/dstat/README.md

 Main changes:

+    20oct2022 (version 1.3.7)
+    - dstat returned error if option -nose- was applied with statistics that set standard errors to zero (e.g. min and max); this is fixed

     22sep2022 (version 1.3.6)
     - dstat returned error if histogram method -scott- was specified; this is fixed
     - now using errprintf() to display errors in Mata